 11.9 Each Head of Service shall be responsible for obtaining the best value for the Council when disposing of assets under their control.
-The Chief Finance Officer shall be responsible for issuing guidance for the disposal of assets (see Finance Rule Book).
+The Director of Finance and Resources shall be responsible for issuing guidance for the disposal of assets. (see Finance Rule Book)